Birthdays Past, Birthdays Present: World Premiere Reviews

 We learn from Micky of his son’s Lothario landmarks, setting in motion a play that will subsequently travel back in time to those dates: 15 years ago at Meg’s 60th; 25 years ago on Adrian’s 30th; 38 years ago on his sister’s 20th.

-The Night Watch also travelled in reverse at York Theatre Royal only recently but was more of a puzzle, even a detective story, to unravel.
+Sarah Waters’ The Night Watch also travelled in reverse at York Theatre Royal only recently but was more of a puzzle, even a detective story, to unravel.

 Ayckbourn’s play reveals layers of truth, to ever-increasing comic effect, that expose Micky’s misconceptions and proclivities, while showing Adrian, 30 years a bookkeeper, to be a gentle soul, an open book misread in each chapter.
 Someone who life happens to.

-Star Wars duvet days of callow youth, from optimistic new beginnings post-divorce, loss of Faith as a rebound-job second husband and an awakening from innocence at his 30th.
+Baughan is a delightful fulcrum, travelling back to centre-parting and Star Wars duvet days of callow youth, from optimistic new beginnings post-divorce, loss of Faith as a rebound-job second husband and an awakening from innocence at his 30th.

 Note the names of the women that pass through his life: Grace, Faith.
 Charity, a lippy call girl, and Hope, his sister’s friend with a schoolgirl crush.
 Bible-rooted names all: another witty touch from a bang-on-form Ayckbourn.